 Generally speaking, there are two legal theories you may be able to use to file a dog bite claim.
 While many states allow an injury victim to file a strict liability case after a dog bite, Virginia is a little bit different.
 Virginia is what is known as a “one bite rule” state.
 In other words, while some states impose liability on a dog owner simply because the owner owns the dog (and does not need to have any knowledge about its viciousness to be liable), under Virginia law, the owner must have some knowledge of the dog’s previous aggressivity in order to be liable.

 Yet injured persons can also file negligence claims.
-A dog owner can be liable if she or he failed to take actions to prevent a serious dog bite injury.
+A dog owner can be liable if she or he failed to take action to prevent a serious dog bite injury.
 An experienced Manassas dog bite lawyer can provide you with more information about your options for seeking financial compensation after a dog attack.

 Seek Advice from an Experienced Fairfax Dog Bite Lawyer